-Most alcoholics or addicts will tell you that when they arrive on recovery’s doorstep, they are selfish and self-centered – as certainly was the case with me.
-As our disease progressed, we become almost exclusively focused on our best interests – which in the case of almost all active alcoholics/addicts involves alcohol and/or drugs.
+Most alcoholics or addicts will tell you that when they arrive on recovery’s doorstep, they are selfish and self-centered—this certainly was the case for me.
+As our disease progresses, we become almost exclusively focused on our key desires—which in the case of almost all active alcoholics/addicts involves alcohol and/or drugs.
 While in the throes of our addiction, we lose sight of anyone or anything that doesn’t involve our next high.
 Sure, we may be able to fake it now and then, but our solitary focus almost always involves us and our needs.
-Alcoholics Anonymous does change this mentality, and here’s why.
+Alcoholics Anonymous (AA) does change this mentality, and here’s why.

 When we get to AA, we are told that we need to relinquish our obsession with ourselves so that we may become an active member of society.
 As we begin to work the 12 Steps, we realize very quickly that selfishness and self-centeredness have no place in the program.
 Step Three alone asks us to “turn our will and our lives over to the care of God as we understood him.”
 A life lived according to God’s will (or that of any higher power you believe in) for us almost certainly does not involve self-obsession.

 So now that we have admitted we are selfish and self-centered people, and that such thoughts and actions do not jive with the tenets of AA, how then can we align ourselves with our recovering peers who say that, “AA is a selfish program?”
 Aren’t we supposed to revolt against anything that is in line with our inherently selfish nature?
 Aren’t we supposed to become more than the one-sided people who first stumbled into recovery?
 Such questions may make you feel ashamed of AA, but you shouldn’t be.

 The Answer: Enlightened Self-Interest